-- (i) The performance and discretionary bonus is determined by reference to the duties and responsibilities of the relevant individual within the Group and the Group's performance. - (ii) Ms. Wen Guojing has appointed as an executive director of the Company on 16 April 2021 and retired on 3 November 2021. - (iii) Mr. Qiu Haiquan has appointed as an executive director of the Company on 1 January 2022. - (iv) The emoluments of the executive directors are for their services in connection with the management of the affairs of the Company and the Group. - (v) The emoluments of the non-executive director and independent non-executive directors are for their services as the directors of the Company.
+- (i) The performance and discretionary bonus is determined by reference to the duties and responsibilities of the relevant individual within the Group and the Group's performance. - (ii) Mr. Qiu Haiquan has appointed as an executive director of the Company on 1 January 2022. - (iii) Ms. Wen Guojing has retired as an executive director of the Company on 3 November 2021. - (iv) The emoluments of the executive directors are for their services in connection with the management of the affairs of the Company and the Group. - (v) The emoluments of the non-executive director and independent non-executive directors are for their services as the directors of the Company.